 COVID-19: India’s doubling rate now at 10.9 days

-New Delhi, Apr 28: India's doubling rate of the coronavirus is 10.9 roughly now, Union Health Minister, Dr. Harsh Vardhan said.
+New Delhi, Apr 28: India's doubling rate of the coronavirus is 10.9 roughly now, Union Health Minister, Dr Harsh Vardhan said.

 The minister said this during an interaction with the autonomous institute of Department of Biotechnology.